 It is much more difficult to judge oneself than to judge others.
 If you succeed in judging yourself rightly, then you are indeed a man of true wisdom.

-The second man is a ‘conceited man’ who believes that everybody admires him because he is the handsomest, best-dressed, richest and most intelligent man on his planet.
+The second man is a ‘conceited man’ who believes that everybody admires him because he is the most handsome, best-dressed, richest and most intelligent man on his planet.
 Since he is the only man on his planet, he is correct.

 The third is a ‘tipler’ who constantly drinks alcohol “so I may forget…that I am ashamed…ashamed of drinking”, and the fourth is a businessman who spends all day counting the stars because he believes that he owns them, since he was the first person to claim so.